manosmin/ceid-web/README.md

 Users can also register themselves as cases at a chosen date, but they can't register a case unless 14 days have passed since the previous.
 When a case is found, other users are able to see if they had visited the same place within +-2 hours with that user, for the past 7 days.

-Finally, users can edit their username and password, show their cases and visits history, while admin has the ability to upload or delete data from the database.
+Finally, users can edit their username and password, show their cases and visits history, while admin has the ability to upload/delete data from the database, simulate data and view various charts based on users statistics.

 ## Acknowledgements